larziwau/libsodium-cmake/README.md

 # libsodium-cmake

-NOTE: this is made specifically for use in Globed, not general purpose.
-You should probably see the original repository instead.
+NOTE: this is made specifically for use in Globed, not for general purpose use.
+I didn't want to spend time configuring stuff and I just deleted everything here that is not needed for my purpose.

+This fork bumps the version to 1.0.19, disables tests and explicitly enables the static library build.

+You should probably see the [original repository](https://github.com/robinlinden/libsodium-cmake) instead for any other purpose.

 ## Description